M-kasinski/chatGpt-online/README.md

 ## Features

-- web-connected (YES ChatGpt is really online)
-- Supports all popular search engines
+- Select your number of web results to use for answers
-- Supports the official OpenAI API
+- Supports the official OpenAI API (add new model ChatGPT-3.5-turbo !!!)
 - Supports ChatGPT Plus
+- web-connected (Chat gpt online is only connected to Google)
+- Supports all popular search engines (Google, Qwant, Duckduckgo, yahoo, baidu ....)
 - Markdown rendering
 - Code highlights
 - Dark mode